bitquery/streaming-data-platform-docs/docs/start/errors.md

 ### Important Notes

 - **Resource Consideration**: Be cautious when setting high limits, as large queries might consume significant resources and impact performance.
 - **Pagination**: For large datasets, consider implementing pagination with `offset` to retrieve data in smaller chunks for better efficiency.
+Read more on limits and offsets [here](/docs/graphql/limits)
 - **Optimization**: Always aim to optimize your queries to retrieve the necessary data efficiently without exceeding resource limits.